"Who Is the Real Victim?"

 Certainly, some viewers may have seen the original movie or read Agatha Christie’s popular, brilliant 1934 mystery novel, but Branagh and Green manage to give this ORIENT EXPRESS an impressively profound moral sense.
 As the discovery of how the murder occurred is revealed, the lush score by Patrick Doyle (“Hamlet,” “Sense and Sensibility”) attains a tragic undertone that helps attain the rare feat of portraying even a righteously vengeful murder in a way that makes viewers feel every anguished moment in taking of a human life, no matter how evil the victim was or how just his premature death is.

 MURDER ON THE ORIENT EXPRESS is a remake of Agatha Christie’s classic 1934 mystery novel.
 Consulting detective Hercule Poirot, mourning his wife’s death, decides to take a vacation.
-A friend takes pity on him and offers him the chance to head to Istanbul aboard a luxury passenger train, the Orient Express.
-Poirot notices a string of odd behavior and quirks from a dozen fellow passengers.
+A friend offers him the chance to head to travel from Istanbul to Europe on the luxury Orient Express train.
+Poirot notices the odd behavior of a dozen fellow passengers.
 They include an actress suffering the pains of fading glory, a doctor with an attitude and a nervous uptight missionary.
-Poirot’s forced to deal with the passengers head on when another passenger with a shady character is found stabbed to death in his cabin.
+Poirot’s forced to deal with the passengers as a detective when another passenger with a shady past is found stabbed to death.

 It would seem wise to leave a classic movie and novel untouched.
 However, Director Kenneth Branagh (who also plays Poirot) has delivered an astounding, captivating movie.
 He combines vivid performances by an all-star cast with stunning imagery, a magnificent score and a fine screenplay that attains an emotional, moral resonance far too often lacking in major studio fare.
-MURDER ON THE ORIENT EXPRESS is a thoroughly entertaining contemplation on the nature of justice.
+MURDER ON THE ORIENT EXPRESS is a thoroughly entertaining movie, but it's marred by some foul language and a weak, antinomian ending where relativism trumps justice and truth.